Bronisław Komorowski

-Bronisław Maria Komorowski ([brɔˈɲiswaf kɔmɔˈrɔfskʲi]; born 4 June 1952) is a Polish politician and historian who served as President of Poland from 2010 to 2015.

-Komorowski served as Minister of Defence from 2000 to 2001.
-As Marshal of the Sejm, Komorowski exercised the powers and duties of head of state following the death of President Lech Kaczyński in a plane crash on 10 April 2010.
+Bronisław Maria Komorowski ([brɔˈɲiswaf kɔmɔˈrɔfskʲi]; born 4 June 1952) is a Polish politician and historian who was the fifth president of Poland from 2010 to 2015.
+Komorowski previously served as Minister of National Defence from 2000 to 2001.
+As Marshal of the Sejm, Komorowski exercised the powers and duties of acting president following the death of President Lech Kaczyński in a plane crash on 10 April 2010.

 Komorowski was then the governing Civic Platform party's candidate in the resulting presidential election, which he won in the second round of voting on 4 July 2010.
-He was sworn in as President on 6 August 2010.
+He was sworn in as president on 6 August 2010.
 Komorowski thus became the second person to serve on two occasions as Polish head of state since 1918, after Maciej Rataj.

-On 25 May 2015, Komorowski conceded the presidency of Poland to the rival candidate Andrzej Duda, after the latter won the second round of the 2015 presidential election.
+On 24 May 2015, Komorowski was defeated in the second round by Andrzej Duda in the 2015 presidential election.
+As a result, Komorowski was succeeded by Duda on 6 August 2015.

+Komorowski was the only president of the Third Polish Republic not to experience a cohabitation while in office.
+As of 2025, he remains the only Polish president elected with the backing of the Civic Platform party.